 School-Based Oral Health Prevention Services

-We want all children in Wisconsin to have access to high-quality school-based oral health prevention services.
+We want all children in Wisconsin to have access to high-quality, school-based oral health prevention services.
 Dental sealants prevent 80% of cavities in back teeth, where 9 in 10 cavities occur.
-Sealants are a quick, easy and painless way to prevent most cavities children get and can be applied by a dentist or dental hygienist at your child’s school.
+Sealants are a quick, easy and painless way to prevent most cavities children get and they can be applied by a dentist or dental hygienist at your child’s school.
 Applying sealants in schools saves your child time away from class and prevents your child from developing cavities which can cause pain, discomfort, and make eating or concentrating in class difficult.
 In Wisconsin, 1 in 5 children in third grade has an untreated dental disease which is preventable.

 Wisconsin Seal-A-Smile (SAS) is a collaborative effort between the Alliance, Wisconsin Department of Health Services and Delta Dental of Wisconsin.
 The program’s mission is to improve the oral health of Wisconsin children by providing school-based dental sealants.
-SAS grantees include dentists, dental hygienists, schools, hospitals, local health departments, community health centers, non-profit agencies, and free clinics.
+SAS grantees include dentists, dental hygienists, schools, hospitals, local health departments, community health centers, non-profit agencies and free clinics.